MeshALTIL/meshaltil_webapp/src/assets/markdown/config.md

 # User

+#### Notes

 -   Set up your long name and short name as you see fit.

--   Enable 'Unmessageable' if the node is a repeater and not used for receiving messages.
+-   Enable 'Unmessageable' if the node is a repeater and is not used for receiving messages.

 ---

 # Device

--  Role should be CLIENT.
+#### Settings

+-   Role: CLIENT
--  Rebroadcast mode should be ALL.
+-   Rebroadcast Mode: ALL
--  Time Zone for IL is  IST-2IDT,M3.4.4/26,M10.5.0
+-   POSIX Time Zone: IST-2IDT,M3.4.4/26,M10.5.0

+#### Notes

+Israel's calender does not directly translate to POSIX time zones, this is an approximation that is good enough.

 ---